djdrysdale/digital-garden/posts/why-need-digital-governance-strategy.md

   - "strategy"
 description: "If you take good care of it, your website can be a well-maintained digital garden.
 But without the right plan and regular maintenance, you’ll soon have to deal with weeds—or worse."
 ---

-#### _If you take good care of it, your website can be a well-maintained digital garden.
-But without the right plan and regular maintenance, you’ll soon have to deal with weeds—or worse._

 A few years ago, my family moved into a house with a beautiful backyard garden.
 I'm sure every plant, bush, and tree had been lovingly selected by the previous homeowner, a retired man who had been the home's original occupant.

 Unfortunately, neither my wife nor I have much of a green thumb.
 To us, yard work is a chore.
 We can both enjoy a well-appointed yard, but it's not something we're eager to spend our free time on.
 Sure, we do the basics—mowing the lawn, pulling some weeds—but not much more.